 Not only does volatilization reduce the fertilizer value of manure and urea, it can degrade air and water quality.
 Ammonia in the atmosphere can form particulates that contribute to smog.
 Ammonia emissions can also contribute to eutrophication of surface waters via atmospheric deposition.

 Leaching Losses: Nitrogen can be lost by leaching in either the ammonium or nitrate form.
 Usually, much more N is leached as nitrate than as ammonium.
 Leaching losses are greatest on permeable, well-drained to excessively-drained soils underlain by sands or sands and gravel when water percolates through the soil.
 Percolation rates are generally highest when the soil surface is not frozen and evapotranspiration rates are low.
-Thus, October, November, early December, late March and April are times that percolation rates are highest and leaching potential is greatest.
+Thus, October through early December, and late March and April are times when leaching potential is greatest.
 This is why nitrate remaining in the soil after the harvest of annual crops such as corn in September is particularly susceptible to leaching.
 The use of cover crops following cash crops can take up this residual N and prevent it from leaching.
 The N will then be released for crop use after the cover crop is plowed down in the spring.
 Of course, leaching can occur any time there is sufficient rainfall or irrigation to saturate the soil.
 This is why it is important to attempt to match fertilizer N application rates with crop N needs.